What is an exacto/X-acto knife?

 X-Acto/Exacto knives consist of four basic components: Handle, collar, collet, and blade

 The original X-acto knife has a simple pen shaped aluminum barrel handle.
 Handle types are divided into a light, medium, heavy-duty, and woodcarving types.

-No.1 and no.2. are a bare basic shape, Gripster, Designer series, X2000 and X3000 offer more ergonomics due to grippy material and ergonomic shaping.
+No.1 and X-ACTO #2 Knife With Safety Cap. are a bare basic shape, Gripster, Designer series, X2000 and X3000 offer more ergonomics due to grippy material and ergonomic shaping.
 The X3000 has also a spare blade compartment in the handle

 No.1. and 2 roll easily on a table whereas more advanced handles have anti-roll designs.